 Thus, the Network of Silence Studies does not aim to unite all research in the significance of silence into one overall discipline.
 On the contrary, we embrace the manifold approaches to silence and believe that such silence studies essentially benefit from multidisciplinary approaches engaging with each other.

 The network thus welcomes every scholar who is fascinated by silence studies, and who want to contribute to the ongoing research.

 The Network for Silence Studies was initiated in Winter/Spring 2021.
 In April 2021, we had our first (Zoom-mediated) meeting where we discussed the future activities of the network.
 It was decided that for now, we aim towards biannual video meetings.
 Contentwise several ideas were discussed.
 To get things started, it was suggested that the theme of the next meeting could be “Presentations of the five most important texts on silence for me”.

-Further down the line, the network is open for mutual discussions of work-in-progress, common research applications, common publishing projects — insofar as silence is a main theme in these projects.
+Further down the line, the network is open for common research applications, common publishing projects — insofar as silence is a main theme in these projects.

 A list of the current network participants can be found here: Link

 To become a member of the network, contact Ejvind Hansen: Link